grounded-ai/grounded_ai/README.md

 ## Contributing

 We welcome contributions!
-Please see `TODOs.md` for the current roadmap and `design.md` for architecture details.
+Please feel free to submit a Pull Request or open an Issue on GitHub.

 ## License

-Apache 2.0
+MIT